ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 :::important

 In order to simulate a signed-in user, click on the settings button of the current document.
-In the authentication tab select **basic auth** and use whatever username and password you like.
+Select **basic auth** in the authentication tab and use whatever username and password you like.

 ![Banana Cake Pop - Refresh Schema](./images/example4-bcp6.png)

 :::

-Next, lets head over to the `Schema Reference` tab to explore the schema and navigate to the `Mutation` type.
+Next, let's head over to the `Schema Reference` tab to explore the schema and navigate to the `Mutation` type.

 ![Banana Cake Pop - Refresh Schema](./images/example4-bcp2.png)

-We can see that the mutation structure has changed and we did not need to rewrite our actual mutation code.
+We can see that the mutation structure has changed, and we did not need to rewrite our actual mutation code.

 ## Errors

-When we now execute the following mutation with our service we will get one of our GraphQL errors since we used a symbol that does not exist.
+When we execute the following mutation with our service, we will get one of our GraphQL errors since we used a symbol that does not exist.

 **Request**